DiceNameIsMy/vut-itu/docs/Navrh.md

 #### 1.4.1 User Capabilities
 Our app will allow users to:
-- **Crowdsourcing** is the core of our app.
-What makes us different from out competitiors.
-We want to bring users to a platform where they can share experiences, provide guidance to others.
 - **Browse cities and attractions** using an interactive map of the whole globe.
 Add them to a wishlist.
 - **Create routes between cities and attractions**
     1. Automatically using the built-in navigation software.
 Be able to tweak it if deemed necessary.